-Picking up where I left off a few days ago, I wanted to continue my stream on consciousness on emotions.
+Picking upa few days ago, I wanted to continue my stream on consciousness on emotions.

 On the scale of what I find important in life, understanding emotions and how they play a part in what path your life takes is high up there.
 Don’t get me wrong, I act on emotion as much as the next person.
 I’d like to think I at least know what I’m getting myself into.

 Finishing up chapter two of The Subtle Art of Not Giving a Fuck, a particular passage stood out to me.
 Before I mention it, I’d like to make it known that it’s not always the deepest or most powerful passages that stick with me for a long time.
 Sometimes it’s the simpler ones.
 The ones that invoke laughter or even just a simple head shake because it’s cheesy.

 But then there are those people who over identify with their emotions.
 Everything is justified for another other reason than they felt it. … Decision-making based on emotional intuition, without the aid of reason to keep it in line, pretty much always sucks.
 You know who bases their entire lives on their emotions?
 Three-year-old kids.
 And dogs.
 You know what else three-year-olds and dogs do?
 Shit on the carpet.

 Ain’t that the truth.
 Again, I’m not saying making decisions void of emotion is the right way to go.
 You’re not a robot, so don’t start acting like one.
 What differentiates alright emotion-based decisions and crazy decisions is the aid of reason.

 Example A: Johnny wants to rob a bank because he’s angry that they took $2 for an ATM withdrawal fee.
 That’ll sure show those capitalist clowns.

 That sounds like a highly emotional decision not based on any kind of reason.